openamundsen/openamundsen.github.io/description/lateral.md

 ## References

-- Hanzer, F., Helfricht, K., Marke, T., and Strasser, U.: Multilevel spatiotemporal validation of snow/ice mass balance and runoff modeling in glacierized catchments, The Cryosphere, 10, 1859–1881, https://doi.org/10.5194/tc-10-1859-2016, 2016.
+- Hanzer, F., Helfricht, K., Marke, T. and Strasser, U. (2016): Multi-level spatiotemporal validation of snow/ice mass balance and runoff modeling in glacierized catchments.
+The Cryosphere, 10, 1859-1881, https://doi.org/10.5194/tc-10-1859-2016.

-- Warscher, M., Strasser, U., Kraller, G., Marke, T., Franz, H., and Kunstmann, H.: Performance of complex snow cover descriptions in a distributed hydrological model system: A case study for the high Alpine terrain of the Berchtesgaden Alps, Water Resour.
-Res., 49, 2619–2637, 2013.
+- Warscher, M., Strasser, U., Kraller, G., Marke, T., Franz, H. and Kunstmann, H. (2013): Performance of complex snow cover descriptions in a distributed hydrological model system - A case study for the high alpine terrain of the berchtesgaden alps.
+WRR 49, 2619-2637, https://doi.org/10.1002/wrcr.20219.

-- Yokoyama, R., Shirasawa, M., and Pike, R. J.: Visualizing topography by openness: a new application of image processing to digital elevation models, Photogram.
+- Yokoyama, R., Shirasawa, M., and Pike, R. J. (2002): Visualizing topography by openness: a new application of image processing to digital elevation models, Photogram.
 Eng.
-Remote Sens., 68, 257–266, 2002.
+Remote Sens., 68, 257–266.